 All in all, EiT has been a positive, although exhausting and intense, experience that have taught me a lot about how I work in a team, and has also helped me to improve my team work skills.
 I believe much of what I have learned during this course can be transferred to future work situations, and I will bring many positive and educational experiences from the course.

-Tina
+Tina Louise

 As mentioned in the beginning of this report, Tina’s main goal for participating in EiT was that she would learn to listen better in teamwork situations instead of always trying to get her way by assuming leadership.
 This means she already had the metaperspective of her role in a group, which is one of the learning outcomes of EiT.
 Even though she thought she knew everything about her position in a group, through EiT she has learned how she communicates, solves tasks and handles in a group.
 She has for example learned that she can get better at communicating her thoughts, because she has a too individual way of thinking when she should be focusing on the group as a whole.
 She has also learned that she often takes too much initiative in solving tasks (meaning that she pushes the others away and decides to do it her own way without listening to the others).
 EiT has given her the means to change this behaviour, but she does not feel she has been able to change it yet, even though she is well aware of it.
 Hopefully she will take action the next time she is in a group situation, and try to assume a different role than the leader role from the very start (as she has learned from relevant group work theory that once a role first is assumed, it is very difficult to change others’ expectations to you in that specific role, and hence you are more or less locked in that role for the rest of the groups’ existence).